 I'm Not Done Yet has partnered with Duke Health and the Duke Cancer Institute to help fund a peer-to-peer support program called "Bobby's Coaches", and robust fertility preservation services for any young cancer patient who needs it.

-Read about the annual PIKE Shave & Buzz events that have helped fund the I'm Not Done Yet programs at Duke Health and DCI
+Read about the annual Shave & Buzz events that have helped fund the I'm Not Done Yet programs at Duke Health and DCI